 His first herbarium of European specimens was destroyed by war action on 1 March 1943.
 His second herbarium, of 12 000 specimens from Germany, the Alps, Hungary, the Crimea, Daghestan and Sicily is housed mainly in GAT and HAL, with some also in AD and CANB.
 His third and largest herbarium of over 20 000 specimens, from all States of Australia (with a few specimens from New Zealand and Papua New Guinea), is housed in AD and CANB, with duplicates in many herbaria around the world.

 Eichler had a strong lifelong interest in nomenclature and served on several international nomenclatural committees.
 His taxonomic interests centred on Hydrocotyle, Ranunculaceae and Zygophyllaceae, but extended to many other groups, exemplified by his landmark Supplement to Black's Flora of South Australia and Corrigenda (Eichler 1965, 1966).

-After his death his wife Marlies was a strong supporter of taxonomic endeavours in Australia, especially with financial support for the Hansjörg Eichler Scientific Research Fund for student awards through the Australian Systematic Botany Society (ASBS).
+He had married Marlies in Germany in 1953, and after his death Marlies was a strong supporter of taxonomic endeavours in Australia, especially with financial support for the Hansjörg Eichler Scientific Research Fund for student awards through the Australian Systematic Botany Society (ASBS).
 Marlies died on 1 January 2011 in Sydney.

 Source: Extracted from: A.E.Orchard (1999) A History of Systematic